2026-27 University Bulletin

 MGMT 5625 Talent Acquisition and Retention: 3 semester hours

-Prerequisites: Graduate standing.
+Prerequisite(s): Graduate standing.
 This course provides an advanced treatment of talent acquisition and retention.
 Among the topics examined are job analysis, employee recruitment, on-boarding pre-employment screening devices, interviewing, test validation, promotion decisions, employee retention, and downsizing.
+Credit cannot be granted for both MGMT 3675 and MGMT 5625.

 MGMT 5627 Employment Law: 3 semester hours

-Prerequisites: Graduate standing.
+Prerequisite(s): Graduate standing.
 This course blends core case law with applied business principles to introduce common issues that arise in the employment context.
-It also covers the full scope of the employment relationship, including what constitutes an "employee," employee testing and selection, harassment and discrimination, wages and benefits, and terminating the employment relationship.
+It also covers the full scope of the employment relationship, including what constitutes an 'employee,' employee testing and selection, harassment and discrimination, wages and benefits, and terminating the employment relationship.
 Students will learn to recognize potential legal threats and how to proactively avoid them.
+Credit cannot be granted for both MGMT 3640 and MGMT 5627.

 MGMT 5628 Authentic Leadership: 3 semester hours